 Before entering the important sections on what is a non custodial parent, we must first learn the basic information about non-custodial parent.

 A non-custodial parent does not have primary custody of their child/children.
 If you are a non-custodial parent, your ex-spouse may care for your child for several weeks, while you may only be allowed to see them one or two weekends a month.

 While every family’s schedule differs, the bottom line is that non-custodial parents only have certain visitation rights that dictate when and for how long they can see their child.
 The court terms these rights as “reasonable visitation rights,” but what is “reasonable” depends on your unique situation.

-What Are Reasonable Visitation Rights if I’m a Non-Custodial Parent?
+What Are Non Custodial Parents’ Reasonable Visitation Rights ?